+12. Unadjusted gender pay gap Company reporting on gender pay gap is somewhat limited, but we expect this to improve over time and as required by regulation.
+Overall, gender pay gap disclosures are only mandatory in few jurisdictions (e.g. UK, California).
+Gender equality and diversity is therefore addressed in company engagements where company research indicates that the topic should be addressed.
 The topic is also addressed through voting - we usually support reasonable shareholder resolutions requesting disclosure of specific diversity targets and disclosure on gender pay gaps within companies.
-Assessment of board gender diversity is a component of the fundamental investment process and is reflected on in our ESG proprietary database and research.
+13. Board gender diversity Assessment of board gender diversity is a component of the fundamental investment process and is reflected on in our ESG proprietary database and research.
 We consider at least 40% of the least represented gender to be best-practice.
 We specifically expect that companies target participation and equal access of women at senior level positions in line with national gender quotas for public companies.
 Where this is absent, a rationale for lack of female representation should be published.
 If a company does not meet our expectations, we aim to engage with them on the topic to improve their practices.
 The topic is also addressed through voting.
 In all markets votes against management recommendations are considered if there is no gender diversity.
-Companies will be excluded from the investment universe if they themselves or through the entities they control produce weapons which through normal use violate basic humanitarian principles.
-The fund shall not invest in companies that are involved in anti-personnel mines and cluster munitions, as described in the Anti-Personnel Mine Ban Convention and the Convention on Cluster Munitions, or in companies that develop and produce key components for weapons of mass destruction.
+14. Exposure to controversial weapons (anti- personnel mines, cluster munitions, chemical weapons and biological weapons) if they themselves or through the entities they control The fund shall not invest in companies that are involved in anti-personnel mines and cluster munitions, as described in the Anti-Personnel Mine Ban Convention and the Convention on Cluster Munitions, or in companies that develop and produce key components for weapons of mass destruction.
 Weapons of mass destruction are defined as NBC weapons (nuclear or atomic, biological and chemical weapons).